t-mart/ispee/README.md

 - They should be addressable by IP so that we don't incur any DNS lookup costs in our probes.

 A good candidate set that fulfills these criteria are, in my opinion, DNS providers.
-Therefore, the default configuration is preloaded with a set of them.
+Therefore, the default configuration is preloaded with a set of them (along with comments explaining what they are).

 ## Retention